 The title of this section was revised to conform to the new title of section 1400.1.
 Additional editing changes were made for clarity.
 A new subpart (6) was added to subparagraph (e) and a new subparagraph (f) was added after consideration of comments that noted the potential exclusion of certain categories from the scope of this section in the proposed interpretive regulations.

-This section is intended to be used by the Review Board to obtain access to a wide variety of materials, classified and unclassified, which may not fall into the definition of "assassination record" but which will lead to the identification of assassination records.
-Some comments expressed concern as to this section's broad scope.
-The Review Board has added language in the final interpretive regulations to clarify that the purpose of this section is to identify, evaluate or interpret assassination records, including assassination records that may not initially have been identified by an agency.
-The Review Board also has added language to indicate that it intends to implement this section through requests made in writing.
-These written requests will be signed by the Review Board's executive director.
-The Review Board contemplates that in implementing this section its staff will work closely with entities to whom such requests are addressed to promote the JFK Act's effective and efficient implementation.
+The Review Board has added language in the final interpretive regulations to clarify that the purpose of this section is to aid in identifying, evaluating or interpreting assassination records, including assassination records that may not initially have been identified by an The Review Board also has added language to indicate that agency. it intends to implement this section through written requests signed by the Review Board's executive director.